 Although the paper went into some detail on the signaling mechanisms by which interval training may work, I don’t think a detailed discussion will be that valuable so I’m going to skip over it.

 Jumping to the practical implications of their work, the researchers comment that the main complaint about exercise programs is a lack of time and, as such, exercise innovations that allow for similar benefits in less time are clearly of interest from a health point of view.
-Interval training may play a role here (I mention time efficiency as one of the ‘pros’ of interval training in the article Steady State and Interval Training: Part 1) and at least one study suggested greater long-term adherence to exercise programs requiring less time investment.
+Interval training may play a role here since it can be relatively more time efficient and at least one study suggested greater long-term adherence to exercise programs requiring less time investment.

 At the same time, the researchers mention explicitly that it’s unclear how longer term interval programs will work compared to more traditional training programs and there may be different times courses of adaptations for each kind of training (e.g. perhaps interval training causes more rapid initial gains which then plateau sooner).